gnieark/dc-rest/README.md

 # Install:

-Make a zip of this repository and install it on your Dotclear Blog.
+Make a zip of this repository, rename it "rest.zip" and install it on your Dotclear Blog via the admin interface.

+Or

+ hg clone https://bitbucket.org/gnieark/dc-rest-api /path/to/dotclear/plugins/rest

 # Known bugs